Wasmtime engine.

 - Zero Sockets: The Agent logic runs completely offline inside the Server.
 It cannot open a port, connect to the internet, or exfiltrate data directly over a TCP socket.
 Its only output is what it

-returnsto the NMP invocation orchestrator. - Node.js Parity (V8 Isolation): In local development or SDK Demos (where WebAssembly isn’t pre-installed), NMP utilizes identical strict boundaries via the
+returnsto the LIOP invocation orchestrator. - Node.js Parity (V8 Isolation): In local development or SDK Demos (where WebAssembly isn’t pre-installed), LIOP utilizes identical strict boundaries via the